Pan American Health Organization: Description

-A major priority for the Americas is cutting infant mortality, and PAHO is mobilizing new political, institutional, and financial resources to prevent an additional 25,000 infant deaths every year through the application of the Integrated Management of Childhood Illness strategy, in which primary health care workers are taught a complete process to evaluate the health status of children brought to a health post or clinic.
-They learn to recognize signs of disease and evaluate and treat them.
-They learn to give parents information on how to prevent disease in the home.
-If they see danger signs indicating the infant could die, they are taught to treat the child immediately or take him or her to a hospital.

-Improvement of drinking water supplies, adequate sanitation, and increased access to health care for the poor are still top priorities for PAHO, with a focus on equity.
-The Organization is intensifying its efforts to have countries know the true state of health of their populations and where the inequalities lie.
-Program efforts focus on correcting inequality, taking into account decentralization and change of state functions, on showing that health has a role to play in the success of other sectors, and on how attention to health affects positively other aspects of human development.
-Advocacy in this area is also directed to reducing gender inequity, which reflects in some health problems of women.

-The Pan American approach is a part of PAHO history and the spirit of panamericanism continues to stimulate technical cooperation among countries in health.
+The Pan American approach is a part of PAHO history and the spirit of pan-americanism continues to stimulate technical cooperation among countries in health.
 PAHO has helped countries work together toward common goals, and to initiate multi-country health ventures in Central America, the Caribbean, the Andean Region, and the Southern Cone.
 Experience has shown practical benefits such as the solidarity that helped Central America after hurricane Mitch, and there are numerous other examples.
 Health collaboration found expression at the highest political level when American heads of state in their Summit in Santiago accepted a health initiative called "Health Technology Linking the Americas".

 The countries of Latin America and the Caribbean joined together over 20 years ago to buy vaccines through a revolving fund.
 These are among the Organization's most notable successes, starting with the eradication of smallpox from the Americas in 1973, a triumph followed five years later by global eradication of the dreaded disease.